paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/methods.md

 (syst_4_3_6)=
 ## Bayesian networks

 Bayesian networks are directed acyclic graphs DAG, in which the nodes represent random variables and a probability is associated to each state of the node.
 Directed arcs between pairs of nodes represent dependencies between the random variables.
 A Bayesian network uniquely defines a joint probability distribution over all the random variables present in the graph.
 The nodes that have arrows directed into them are called child nodes and the nodes that have arrows directed from them are called parent nodes.
 Nodes without incoming arcs, thus without parents, are called root nodes.
 Each root node has a marginal probability distribution associated with it, and all other nodes have conditional (conditioned on the state of the parent nodes) probability tables associated with them.
 The conditional probability tables quantify the probability of a node depending on the states of its parent nodes.
 The state probabilities for all nodes are fully defined by the input and calculated from the (marginal and conditional) probability tables.
-The underlying inference method, making use of Bayes' theorem (see Chapter 7 Part II) is a powerful tool allowing also inverse modelling, e.g. to estimate the conditional probability of component failures based on an observed system level failure mode.
+The underlying inference method, making use of Bayes' theorem (see {numref}`methods`) is a powerful tool allowing also inverse modelling, e.g. to estimate the conditional probability of component failures based on an observed system level failure mode.

 The graph can be regarded as a probabilistic expert system, whereby the reasoning is based on dependency relations: fault-symptoms, cause-effects, and hypothesis-evidence.
 Every fault and symptom is modelled by random variables with a finite range of possible values.
 An example of a basic Bayesian network is shown in {numref}`Figure 7.21`.